-- (i) - (ii) - (iii) "Tariff item", "sub-heading" "heading" and "Chapter" shall mean respectively a tariff item, sub-heading, heading and chapter as specified in the First Schedule to the Customs Tariff Act, 1975 (51 of 1975). - (iv) The rules for the interpretation of the First Schedule to the Customs Tariff Act, 1975 (51 of 1975), including the Section and Chapter Notes and the General

-Explanatory Notes of the First Schedule shall, so far as may be, apply to the interpretation of this notification."

-24. What is 'Papad' has not been defined or clarified under Customs Tariff Act, 1975, the Central Goods and Services Tax Act, 2017 (hereinafter referred to as the 'CGST Act, 2017), the Gujarat Goods and Services Tax Act, 2017 (hereinafter referred to as the 'GGST Act, 2017'), Integrated Goods and Services Tax Act, 2017 (hereinafter referred to as the IGST Act, 2017 or the Notifications issued under the CGST Act, 2017/GGST Act, 2017/IGST Act, 2017.

-24.1 It is now well settled principle of interpretation of statute that the word not defined in the statute must be construed in its popular sense, meaning 'that sense which people conversant with the subject matter with which the statute is dealing would attribute to it'.
+- (i) ..... - (ii) ..... - (iii) "Tariff item", "sub-heading" "heading" and "Chapter" shall mean respectively a tariff item, sub-heading, heading and chapter as specified in the First Schedule to the Customs Tariff Act, 1975 (51 of 1975). - (iv) The rules for the interpretation of the First Schedule to the Customs Tariff Act, 1975 (51 of 1975), including the Section and Chapter Notes and the General Explanatory Notes of the First Schedule shall, so far as may be, apply to the interpretation of this notification." - 12.
+What is 'Papad' has not been defined or clarified under the Customs Tariff Act, 1975, the Central Goods and Services Tax Act, 2017 (hereinafter referred to as the 'CGST Act, 2017), the Gujarat Goods and Services Tax Act, 2017 (hereinafter referred to as the 'GGST Act, 2017'), Integrated Goods and Services Tax Act, 2017 (hereinafter referred to as the IGST Act, 2017 or the Notifications issued under the CGST Act, 2017/GGST Act, 2017/IGST Act, 2017. - 12.1 It is now well settled principle of interpretation of statute that the word not defined in the statute must be construed in its popular sense, meaning 'that sense which people conversant with the subject matter with which the statute is dealing would attribute to it'.
 It is to be construed as understood in common language.
 In the case of Indo International Industries v.
 Commissioner of Sales Tax, U.P.
 [1981 (8) E.L.T.
-325 (S.C.)], Hon'ble Supreme Court has held as follows :
+325 (S.C.)], Hon'ble Supreme Court has held as follows: - "4.
+It is well settled that in interpreting Items in statutes like the Excise Tax Acts or Sales Tax Acts, whose primary object is to raise revenue and for which purpose they classify diverse products, articles and substances resort should be had not to the scientific and technical meaning of the terms or expressions used but to their popular meaning, that is to say, the meaning attached to them by those dealing in them.
+If any term or expression has been defined in the enactment then it must be understood in the sense in which it is defined but in the absence of any definition being given in the enactment the meaning of the term in common parlance or commercial parlance has to be adopted. ....."

-24.2 This view was upheld by Hon'ble Supreme Court in the case of Oswal Agro Mills Ltd. v.
+12.2 This view was upheld by Hon'ble Supreme Court in the case of Oswal Agro Mills Ltd. v.
 Collector of Central Excise [1993 (66) E.L.T.
 37 (S.C.)].
-While reiterating the principle that in absence of statutory definitions, they have to be construed according to their common parlance understanding, Hon'ble Supreme Court, in the case of Commissioner of Central Excise v.
+While reiterating the principle that in absence of statutory definitions, they have to be construed according to their common parlance understanding.
+Hon'ble Supreme Court, in the case of Commissioner of Central Excise v.
 Connaught Plaza Restaurant (P) Ltd. [2012 (286) E.L.T.
-321 (S.C.)], has referred to various decisions on the subject and observed as follows :-
+321 (S.C.)], has referred to various decisions on the subject and observed as follows:-

-Common Parlance Test :
+Common Parlance Test: